usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/setup-homework.md

       ![Screenshot]({{ "/images/homework/homework-staging.png" | relative_url }}){: .is-600 }

-      Click "Commit and Push" to make a checkpoint and push that checkpoint to Github.
+      Click "Commit and Push" to make a checkpoint and push that checkpoint to GitHub.
 If you click "Commit" you only make a local checkpoint on your system.

-  1. **Verify the Autograder Github Action ran properly.**
+  1. **Verify the Autograder GitHub Action ran properly.**

-      Visit your repository on Github.
+      Visit your repository on GitHub.
 Click the "Actions" tab to view all of the runs.
 There should be a run with the same name as your last commit.

       Make sure the action finishes running.
 Here is an example of what a completed action looks like: